wazo-platform/wazo-doc/source/cti_client/xlets/directory.rst

 Include the new directory for lookup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You must add the new LDAP filter in the directory list.
-See `Context and filter association`_.
+See `Context and filter association`_ for more details.